annotorious/annotorious/README.md

 ## Professional Support

-Want to work with me?
-Drop me a line at hello@rainersimon.io to explore options for your project.

 Looking for help with integration, customization, or feature development?
 I offer consulting and professional services for teams and organizations that need dedicated support or technical guidance.

 Contact me at hello@rainersimon.io to discuss your project.